Back to blog

 RPA can automate around a system gap, but it should not become a permanent patch for every broken workflow.
 If application screens change often, if data lives in inconsistent documents, if most cases need reasoning, or if the workflow spans product decisions and customer conversations, a bot may become fragile quickly.

 Use API integration when systems expose reliable endpoints and the process is mostly data movement.
-Use custom software when the workflow needs a durable operating surface, role-based approvals, dashboards, or long-term product ownership.
+Use custom software when the workflow needs a durable operating surface, role-based approvals, dashboards, or long-term product ownership; the Custom Software Cost Estimator can help compare that path against a bot build.
 Use AI agents when the workflow needs planning, tool use, retrieval, or natural-language interaction across steps.
 NextPage's AI agent development work is a better fit for processes that need controlled reasoning rather than only screen-level repetition.

 Problem PatternBetter FitReason